Using todo.vu’s Kanban-Style Task Dashboard

-Now that you understand the new dashboard layout, let’s discuss how to organise your tasks within the columns themselves.
+Now that you understand the Task Dashboard layout, let’s discuss how to organise your tasks within the columns themselves.

 You can only sort tasks within the main workflow state, the primary column, unless you are moving tasks between workflow states with the new drag n’ drop function.

 Click the settings icon at the top right-hand side of your primary column to see, and modify, options for sorting tasks in this column.